Carlos Emmons (American football)

-Carlos Antoine Emmons (born September 3, 1973) is a former American football linebacker in the National Football League.
+Carlos Antoine Emmons (born September 3, 1973) is an American former professional football linebacker in the National Football League (NFL).
 Emmons is President/CEO of Emmons, LLC. and owned restaurants/bars called Wet Willie's and B51 in Atlanta, GA.

 Biography

 Emmons started playing football in seventh grade as an offensive lineman before moving to wide receiver in eighth grade.
 He attended Greenwood High School and played defensive back and linebacker.
 After high school, he played college football at Arkansas State University, where he was a four-year starter and received his BS in Business Management in December 1995.
 He earned second-team All-Big West Conference honors following his senior season, when he had 63 tackles, including four sacks.

-Emmons was drafted in the seventh round of the 1996 NFL Draft by the Pittsburgh Steelers and played for the Steelers until 1999.
+Emmons was drafted in the seventh round of the 1996 NFL draft (242nd overall) by the Pittsburgh Steelers and played for the Steelers until 1999.
 In 2000, he began playing with the Philadelphia Eagles and was named team Defensive MVP in his final year.
 He signed as a free agent by the New York Giants in March 2004 and was released by them on February 12, 2007, after having career-ending back surgery.